Facing cancer together: A team approach to treatment

 Fortunately, advances in cancer treatment mean more patients than ever before are beating the disease.
 But cancer treatment is complex and requires an array of providers armed with the skills and expertise to provide each patient with the individualized care they need.

-“It’s a team approach from the very beginning,” says Dr. Sara Adams, an oncologist at Tidelands Health Cancer Care Network, an affiliate of MUSC Health and our region’s most comprehensive provider of cancer care.
+“It’s a team approach from the very beginning,” says Dr. Sara Adams, an oncologist at Tidelands Health Cancer Care Network, a collaboration with MUSC Health and our region’s most comprehensive provider of cancer care.
 “A cancer patient is supported by a multidisciplinary team that works together to achieve the best outcome.”

 Quick start